vavouri-lab/RNA-kinship/README.md

+# Overview

+This repository contains the scripts used for kinship detection using RNA-seq data as described in Blay N, Casas E, Galván-Femenía I, Graffelman J, de Cid R, Vavouri T. Assessment of kinship detection using RNA-seq data. bioRxiv https://doi.org/10.1101/546937.

 # Kinship Detection

-This repository contains the scripts used for kinship detection using RNA-seq data as described in Blay, Casas, Galván-Femenía, Graffelman, de Cid, Vavouri.
-Assessment of kinship detection using RNA-seq data. bioRxiv https://doi.org/10.1101/546937.

 The kinship_detection_pipeline.sh scripts do all the analysis, from FASTQ files to (i) a .genome file with IBD estimates that can be ploted in R as described in Galván-Femenía et al. (2017), and (ii) a pedigree representation of all the detected familial relationships.